pkitazos/project-planning/timelog.md

 ### 26 Oct

 - _3 hours_ finished method modification to allow data to be passed from json rather than command-line arguments and textfile
-- _1 hour_ started testing reaching hitting Python server endpoints from the web app
+- _1 hour_ started testing hitting matching-server endpoints from the web-app

+## Week 7

 ### 31 Oct